Wise up on your Wage

 Tip Pooling

-A tip pool is an arrangement where you agree to contribute a portion of your tips to support staff such as the bus person, host or bartender.
+A tip pool is an arrangement where a directly tipped employee (waiter or waitress) agrees to contribute a portion of your tips to support staff such as the bus person, host or bartender that are not directly tipped.
 The Pool House traditionally only includes tipped employees who are directly involved with service such as food runners, waiters, waitresses, host, bartenders, and buss persons.
 Listed below are some of the most common methods for pooling tips.
 Regardless of what type of pooled house the employer may use, tipped employees must be informed of the tip pool practice before they start working.

 Tip Pool Restriction #1 According to Fact Sheet #15, The U.S. Department of Labor states, “Tipped employees may not be required to share their tips with dishwashers, cooks, chefs, and Janitors.